 |FROM:||Linda Ruthardt, Commissioner of Insurance|

-The mandate prohibits commercial health insurers, BCBSMA and HMOs from excluding coverage for drugs used for the treatment of' HIV/AIDS on the grounds that the off-label use of the drug has not been approved by the federal Food and Drug Administration for that indication if the drug is recognized for treatment of such indication in one of the standard reference compendia (i.e., the United States Pharmacopia Drug Information, the American Medical Association Drug Evaluations or the American Hospital Formulary Service Drug Information) or in the medical literature (i.e., published scientific studies published in any peer-reviewed national professional journal) or by the Commissioner pursuant to an advisory panel established under G.L. c.
+The laws prohibit commercial health insurers, BCBSMA and HMOs from excluding coverage for drugs used for the treatment of HIV/AIDS on the grounds that the off-label use of the drug has not been approved by the federal Food and Drug Administration for that indication if the drug is recognized for treatment of HIV/AIDS by one of the standard reference compendia, by medical literature, or by the Division based upon the recommendations of an advisory panel established under G.L. c.
 175, § 47P.
-Any coverage of a drug required by the law shall also include medically necessary services associated with the administration of the drug.

-Any questions regarding this bulletin should be directed to the Health Policy Unit at (617) 521-7349.
+Any questions regarding this bulletin should be directed to the Division of Insurance's Health Policy Unit at (617) 521-7349.